-In the United States, the primary treatment of older adult end-stage renal disease (ESRD) patients (greater than 75 years of age) is in-center hemodialysis (96 percent) .
-Continuous ambulatory peritoneal dialysis or continuous cycler peritoneal dialysis (CAPD/CCPD) account for approximately 3.5 percent, while only 0.3 percent are treated with home hemodialysis .
+In the United States, the primary treatment of older end-stage renal disease (ESRD) patients (greater than 75 years of age) is in-center hemodialysis (96 percent) .
+Continuous ambulatory peritoneal dialysis (CAPD) or continuous cycler peritoneal dialysis (CCPD) account for approximately 3.5 percent, while only 0.3 percent are treated with home hemodialysis .

 The average age of the patient undergoing dialysis in the United States has been steadily increasingly over the last several decades.
 In 2000, the average age was approximately 62 years .

-Important points to consider when evaluating the treatment of older adult patients with ESRD include:
+Important points to consider when evaluating the treatment of older patients with ESRD include: